theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 ### Regression with XGBoost

-We will now use the same modules of the parsnip package with XGBoost, since this is more likely to be used in production usecases.
+We will now use the same modules of the parsnip package with XGBoost, since this is more likely to be used in production use-cases.
 Could hardly be easier.